-Fund Financial Statements - The financial transactions of the Organization are reported in individual funds in the fund financial statements.
-Each fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, liabilities, fund balances, revenues, and expenses.
+Fund Financial Statements - The financial transactions of the Organization are reported in an individual fund in the fund financial statements.
+The fund is accounted for by providing a separate set of self-balancing accounts that comprise its assets, liabilities, fund balances, deferred outflows and deferred inflows, revenues, expenditures, and other financing sources and uses.

-The emphasis on fund financial statements is on the major funds.
-Nonmajor funds by category are summarized in a single column.
+The emphasis on fund financial statements is on the major fund.
 Governmental accounting standards set forth minimum criteria for the determination of major funds.
-The Organization's major funds represent the operations of the individual schools in aggregate which has been reported as a general fund.
+The Organization's major fund represents the operations of the individual schools in aggregate which has been reported as a general fund.
 This fund accounts for all financial resources of the Organization, except those required to be accounted for in another fund.
-All of the Organization's financial resources were accounted for in this general fund as of June 30, 2021.
+All the Organization's financial resources were accounted for in this general fund as of June 30, 2023.

 The Organization's general fund is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenues are recognized as soon as they are measurable.
+Revenues are recognized as soon as they are measurable and available.
 Revenues are considered to be available if they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Organization considers revenues to be available if they are collected within 90 days of the end of the current fiscal period.
-Expenditures generally are recorded when a liability is incurred under accrual accounting.
+Expenditures generally are recorded when a liability is incurred.